GoldAdventurer/CatalogLinuxServer/README.md

         WSGIScriptAlias / /var/www/catalog/myapp.wsgi
 `

-The paragraph starting with "<Directorymatch" prevents Apache from serving the .git directory and ensuring the folder is not publicly accessible via a browser.
-There is another method using the .htaccess file in the .git folder (see below)
+The paragraph starting with "<Directorymatch" prevents Apache from serving the .git directory and ensures the folder is not publicly accessible via a browser.
+There is another method using the .htaccess file in the .git folder (see below).

 Restart Apache
 ```